 You have to be proficient in English or French, depending on the University you choose.
 Most English universities require a score of 560 + on the Test of English as a Foreign Language (TOEFL) or a score of 70 on the Canadian Academic English Language (CAEL).
 Canadian French-language universities usually assess applicants on a case-by-case basis.
-For further details.

 A bachelor’s or undergraduate degree takes three to four years to complete.
 All honours programs require a high level of achievement and concentration in the subject.
 An honours degree is generally a forerunner for admission into graduate studies.
 A master’s degree usually requires at least one year of full-time study and includes a thesis.
 A doctoral degree, or PhD, requires at least three years of additional full-time study, with at least one year on campus.
 In most cases, a master’s degree is required before admission into a doctoral program, but some universities will accept students who have completed an honors degree.